MedicodiBiscotti/biscottiCFG/README.md

 `milk` functions similarly to `jarate` for the Sniper which we'll get to later.
 It'll make the script immediately switch to the primary (Scattergun) after throwing the milk.
 If you hold `ALT` while you throw the milk, you'll switch to your melee instead.
 It also enables the default crosshair for the milk and prevents the viewmodel from disappearing.

+It is worth noting that it actually switches weapon after throwing *faster* than the game normally would, which is actually a pretty big advantage and I feel kind of dirty knowing that.
+Keep in mind that if you switch to the milk and press and release to throw it before the milk is actually out, it will misfire and switch weapons again without having thrown it.

 `pistol` is the default preset available and behaves like you would expect a hitscan weapon to behave in this config.
 It uses the small dot crosshair and hides the viewmodel when you fire it.
 Again, this can be changed by editing the part `alias vm_slt_2 vm_0` to `alias vm_slt_2 vm_1` in the `PISTOL` section.
 Like so:

 ```